 - Luxurious rooms with 24-hour room service and concierge

-With large rooms and all the amenities you can dream of, this 5-star hotel combines modern luxury with old-school class.
+With large rooms and all the amenities you can dream of, this 5-star luxury hotel combines modern luxury with old-school class.
 It’s terrific for couples and the views over London are perfect.
-The staff are helpful and friendly, and the food is some of the best in the city.
+The staff is helpful and friendly, and the food is some of the best in the city.

 Know How to Get Around in London